Wisconsin program

 Support type Forgivable second mortgage

-Amount highlight Fully forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes.
+Amount highlight 0% forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes, with HBA funds capped at no more than half of the purchase price plus rehabilitation cost.

 Open questions